clbarnes/singularity-asciidoctor/README.md

 Thin [singularity](https://sylabs.io/guides/3.6/user-guide/introduction.html) wrapper around [asciidoctor/docker-asciidoctor](https://github.com/asciidoctor/docker-asciidoctor) to ease use of [asciidoctor](https://asciidoctor.org/).

+*N.B. images based on this configuration cannot be distributed [until docker-asciidoctor has a license](https://github.com/asciidoctor/docker-asciidoctor/issues/158)*

 ## Usage

 1. [Install singularity](https://sylabs.io/guides/3.6/user-guide/quick_start.html#quick-installation-steps) N.B.
 Many OSs have `singularity` in their package repositories - use that if you can